mjansson/mdns/README.md

 ### Query

 To send a mDNS query for a single record use `mdns_query_send`.
 This will send a single multicast packet for the given record (since question record, for example `_http._tcp.local.`).
+The function returns the transaction id associated with this query, which can be used to filter responses in `mdns_query_recv`.

 To read query responses use `mdns_query_recv`.
 All records received since last call will be piped to the callback supplied in the function call.
-If `only_last_query` parameter is non-zero the function will filter out any response with a transaction id that does not match the last query sent.
+If `only_transaction_id` parameter is non-zero the function will filter out any response with a transaction id that does not match the given transaction id.
 The entry type will be one of `MDNS_ENTRYTYPE_ANSWER`, `MDNS_ENTRYTYPE_AUTHORITY` and `MDNS_ENTRYTYPE_ADDITIONAL`.

 ### Service

-To listen for incoming DNS-SD requests and mDNS queries the socket should be opened on port `5353` (defined in header as `MDNS_PORT`) in call to the socket open/setup functions.
+To listen for incoming DNS-SD requests and mDNS queries the socket should be opened on port `5353` (defined in header as `MDNS_PORT`) in the call to the socket open/setup functions.
 Then call `mdns_socket_listen` either on notification of incoming data, or by setting blocking mode and calling `mdns_socket_listen` to block until data is available and parsed.

 The entry type passed to the callback will be `MDNS_ENTRYTYPE_QUESTION` and record type `MDNS_RECORDTYPE_PTR`.
 Use the `mdns_record_parse_ptr` function to get the name string of the service record that was asked for.